Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 4. `Expires: Fri, 28 June 2008 15:00:00 GMT` caches until this date has expired

 As we can see from the above list, setting a TTL via VCL takes ultimate priority even if caching headers are provided by the origin server.

+### DNS TTL Caching

+There are two fundamental pieces of information I'm about to describe...

+1. Fastly only uses the first IP returned from a DNS lookup, and will cache it until the DNS' TTL expires.
+A failed DNS lookup for a service without a Fastly 'health check' (see [docs](https://docs.fastly.com/en/guides/working-with-health-checks)) would lead to 600 seconds (10 minutes!) of stale IP use before attempting to requery the DNS.
+  **An example of why this is bad**: we had a 60s DNS TTL to align with that of AWS load balancers, but we discovered we were getting Fastly errors for ten minutes instead of just 1 minute.

+2. Fastly does offer a 'High Availability' feature (on request) which allows for traffic distribution across _multiple_ IPs returned from a DNS lookup, rather than just using one until the next DNS lookup.

 ## Caching Priority List